PlanB-Network/bitcoin-educational-content/courses/secu101/en.md

 First, we will see how to protect your email inbox, which is essential for your communications and often targeted by hackers.
 Then, we will introduce you to a password manager: a practical solution to no longer forget or mix up your passwords while keeping them secure.
 Finally, we will discuss an additional security measure, two-factor authentication, which adds an extra layer of protection to your accounts.
 Everything will be explained clearly and accessibly.

-### Bonus Section: Interview with Pantamis and Renaud

 # Everything you need to know about online browsing

 ## Online browsing